xanmankey/FishingForPhish/docs/usage.rst

 **Selenium Webdriver: requires a valid Selenium instance and a valid Webdriver (Firefox is reccomended as of right now, as the module doesn't have support for other drivers, although it could easily be added), see here for more information: https://www.selenium.dev/documentation/webdriver/getting_started/, and make sure you use compatible versions!**

 **The imagemagick package is required to use the example imageAnalyzer analyzer if so desired.
 For more OS-specific information regarding installation see here: https://imagemagick.org/script/download.php**

-Additionally, the below is recommended:

-* Knowledge of machine learning (as well as an api to experiment with; WEKA was primarily used throughout this project)
-* Prior programming background (as well as experience with an IDE)
-* A positive mindset (yeah, it's kinda hard to do data analysis without one)
-* Knowledge of positive web-scraping practices (try not to consume too many server resources; know website policies beforehand if possible)
-* A computationally powerful machine to make the process smoother

 Installation (via pip)
 ^^^^^^^^^^^^^^^^^^^^^^